 In 1975, Lama Yeshe named this fledgling network the 'Foundation for the Preservation of the Mahayana Tradition".
 Now more than 150 centres of varying activities are affiliated with the FPMT.

 'This organisation' said Lama Yeshe 'is for all mother sentient beings.
 It aims to help the Dharma knowledge-wisdom develop in the human consciousness.
 This is its only reason to exist.'
 This Dharma knowledge-wisdom that Lama Yeshe refers to is a state of clarity and contentment, and according to Mahayana Buddhism, this continuous and irreversible experience of inner liberation combined with boundless altruistic love and compassion, is the potential of every living being.

-Attempting to help human beings fulfil this potential are the individuals, meditation groups, monasteries, retreat centres, communities, schools, health care centres and publishing houses that make up the FPMT One such centre is Root Institute in Bodhgaya, India, which is a socially engaged Dharma centre and was the specific wish of Lama Yeshe.
+Attempting to help human beings fulfil this potential are the individuals, meditation groups, monasteries, retreat centres, communities, schools, health care centres and publishing houses that make up the FPMT.
+One such centre is Root Institute in Bodhgaya, India.
+Root Institute is a socially engaged Dharma centre in accordance with the specific wish of Lama Yeshe.